tcphdr/PS5-Firmware-Spoofer/README.md

 # ⚠️ **WARNING: HARDCODED OFFSETS** ⚠️
 **This payload currently relies on hardcoded kernel offsets specific to Firmware 11.20.
 Running this unmodified on any other firmware version will NOT WORK.
-Plans are currently in motion to adapt this payload to dynamically resolve offsets or support a broader range of firmwares as well as version specifications as development continues.**
+Since there is no real gain from doing this, there will be no more updates or continued support.**

 ---